Verride Palácio Santa Catarina – Luxury palace hotel with great service and views.

 Recommended Nearby Tours

 - SANDEMANs – Become a Lisbon insider by booking a walking tour with a passionate local guide.
 Fun options include an Alfama tour (€14) and a pub crawl (€15).
 The most popular offering is the 2.5-hour Free Tour of Lisbon, which is tips-based and takes in Bairro Alto and Baixa.
-It starts conveniently on Praça Luís de Camões, a 6-minute walk (0.3 mile) away.
+It starts conveniently on Praça Luís de Camões (0.3 mile).

 - Devour Lisbon – Spend half a day seeing a new side of the city and Portuguese culture and tasting its iconic foodie highlights.
 Devour’s tours are decent value at €69 per adult for 3.5 hours.
 There are over 10 stops, enough for breakfast and lunch, taking in specialties like salted cod, cheeses, pastel de nata, and port.
-Starts at Praça da Figueira, a 14-minute walk (0.7 mile).
+Starts at Praça da Figueira (0.7 mile).

 Best Nearby Restaurants

 - 100 Maneiras – One of the hot tables in town, with daring chef Ljubomir Stanisic serving imaginative Yugoslav/Portuguese fireworks.
 The tasting menus (€80-€110) are ‘stories’ that tell the tale of his life’s journey.
-Reserve in advance for this relaxed, intimate Bairro Alto location.
-11-minute walk (0.5 mile).
-The team also runs Bistro 100 Maneiras in nearby Chiado (0.4 mile, 8-minute walk).
+Reserve in advance for this relaxed, intimate Bairro Alto location (0.5 mile).
+The team also runs Bistro 100 Maneiras in nearby Chiado (0.4 mile).

 - Loco – Avant-garde Loco offers edgy Michelin-starred dining from chef Alexandre Silva.
 The dining room has a relaxed air, with a huge open kitchen at its heart turning out a tasting menu of 17 ‘moments’ bursting with creativity (€113).
 The top team delivers food which is micro-seasonal and zero waste, while also being delicate and surprising.
 Reserve in advance.
-22-minute walk (1 mile) or 15 minutes via the #28E tram from the Santa Caterina stop to Estrela.
+1 mile, or take the #28E tram from the Santa Caterina stop to Estrela.

 Best Nearby Bars and Breweries

 - Cerveteca Lisboa – Lisbon’s original craft beer bar, with a rotating cast of the best and freshest brews on tap from over 100 producers in Portugal, Northern Europe, and the US.
-6-minute walk (0.4 mile) to the Mercado da Ribeiro branch; 13-minute walk (0.6 mile) to the Príncipe Real branch.
+0.4 mile to the Mercado da Ribeiro branch; 0.6 mile to the Príncipe Real branch.

 Best Nearby Cafes

 - Fábrica Coffee Roasters – Serious coffee lovers adore this topnotch coffee house.
 Head here for single-origin coffees, bought directly from producers and roasted by Fábrica themselves.
-6-minute walk (0.2 mile) to the Rua das Flores branch.
+0.2 mile to the Rua das Flores branch.

 - Copenhagen Coffee Lab and Bakery – Danish import bringing excellent espresso and Nordic minimalist vibes to Lisbon.
 Their cinnamon swirls are scrumptious and they do a mean all-day breakfast for €12.
-8-minute walk (0.3 mile) to the Rua de S. Paulo branch; 13-minute walk (0.6 mile) to the Rua Nova da Piedade branch.
+0.3 mile to the Rua de S. Paulo branch; 0.6 mile to the Rua Nova da Piedade branch.

 Nearby Shopping & Cool Shops